Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change

-Table~\ref{models_table} reports the list of climate models that are part of the Coupled Model Intercomparison Project Phase 6 and that we employ in our analysis.
-We chose the model for which we could retrieve daily data for both the historical and future projections runs.
-Comparing the number of historical and ssp370 runs it is evident how the number of runs analyzed varies considerably between models and investigated period.
-For most of the models we analyzed more historical runs than future projections runs in order to have a good estimate of Greenland blocking variability.
+Table~\ref{tab:models_table} reports the list of climate models that are part of the Coupled Model Intercomparison Project Phase 6 and that we employ in our analysis.
+We chose those models for which daily data for both the historical and projections runs were available.
+For each model, we use the main physics configuration (p1), while incorporating some members with varying forcing configurations (f2,f3) to increase ensemble size.
+Detailed forcing specifications are not described in more detail here as model dependent.
+Comparing the number of historical and SSP3-7.0 runs it is evident how the number of runs analyzed varies considerably between models and investigated period.
+For most of the models, we analyzed more historical runs than projections runs in order to have a good estimate of Greenland blocking variability.
 Moreover, the model for which we have the largest number of runs is UKESM1-0-LL.
 Since the results have a greater dependence on the models that provide a larger amount of simulations, we evaluated the impact of excluding UKESM1-0-LL from our analysis.
-No appreciable differences were found, meaning that UKESM1-0-LL behave similarly to the average of the other models.
+No appreciable differences were found, meaning that UKESM1-0-LL behaves similarly to the average of the other models.

 \noappendix

 \authorcontribution{MF designed and conducted the research under the supervision of SB.
 MF developed the tracking algorithm and performed most of the computational analyses.
 JM provided the platform and datasets for the CMIP6 historical and future projection analyses and computed the blocking indices for the models ensemble.
 MF wrote the manuscript, and both SB and JM contributed to its revision and editing.}